raketenronny1/src/README.md

 ### Phase 3 – Final evaluation

 Train the MRMR–LDA pipeline on the full training set and evaluate on the test set.
+MRMR features are chosen based on a percentage of the binned spectrum rather than a fixed count.

 ```matlab
 run('src/run_phase3_final_evaluation.m')